-After the twenty-first day of each month, the CAISO will calculate a projected Greenhouse Gas Allowance Price to be used in calculating maximum Start-up and Minimum Load costs for resources within the CAISO Control Area that may be registered by gas units under the Registered Cost Option.
+After the twenty-first day of each month, the CAISO will calculate a projected Greenhouse Gas Allowance Price to be used in calculating maximum Start-up and Minimum Load costs that may be registered by gas units under the Registered Cost Option.
 The resulting projected Greenhouse Gas Allowance Price will be posted on the CAISO website by the end of each calendar month.
 The price will be applicable for any unit submitting or revising a Start-up and Minimum Load value under the Registered Cost Option for the following month until a new projected Greenhouse Gas Allowance Price is calculated and posted on the CAISO website.